UCentric is all about productivity.

 UCentric – Data worth listening to.

 Gathering the data required for system migration has typically been costly, time-consuming, resource intensive and prone to error.
 The challenge has been compounded by difficulties accessing that data and having the expertise among the project team to acquire it from legacy PBX systems.

 UCentric Voice Audit is not only the breakthrough solution to these challenges, in some cases capable of reducing network build times from weeks to an hour, its real-time collation of data from multiple sources across multiple platforms and unique cross-referencing capability makes it the complete management tool for communications managers.
 UCentric Voice even simplifies the management of disparate systems, technologies and metadata.

 UCentric offers a complete solution for migration from legacy voice platforms to hosted voice solutions such as Cisco, Broadsoft and Lync/Skype.

-MIT has been providing call logging solutions for over thirty years and has an unparalleled expertise in recording, collating and reporting on call data.
-Our UCentric Voice solution provides a fully web-based solution for logging calls that can be hosted on-premise on ‘in the cloud’ (private or public), and can be scaled from just a handful of extensions to tens of thousands.
+MIT has been providing call logging solutions for over thirty years.
+We have unparalleled expertise in recording, collating and reporting on call data.
+Our UCentric Voice solution provides a fully web-based solution for logging calls.
+UCentric can be hosted on-premise or ‘in the cloud’ (private or public), and can be scaled from just a handful of extensions to tens of thousands.

-Each user can setup their own dashboard view in order to get instant statistics without any search criteria.
-The same dashboard can be setup in a a wallboard mode for use on large monitor displays.
+Each user has the ability to setup their own dashboard view in order to get instant statistics without any search criteria.
+The same dashboard can be setup in wallboard mode for use on large monitor displays.